mustkem/data-table-with-pagination/README.md

 5% is remaining in pagination
 2% is css and filter

+It looks like user detail API is not working.
+I was hitting it like users/I'd but seems like something is missing.
+I have created route for user detail page though.
 So Over all 90% is completed and 10% is remaining
 If you want it done completly. plese allow me some more time.
 Thank you.